 The sento is roughly divided into two sections: where you wash and where you relax.
 It is extremely important that you don't confuse the two.
 To dive into one of the spa baths with flannel and soap is definitely not the way to go.

-Before entering the relaxation baths, it is important that every square inch of skin gets a lashing of the suds.
+Wash thoroughly before entering the relaxation baths.
+It is important that every square inch of skin gets a pre-soak lashing of the suds.
 Typically, one squats centimeters above the ground under small showers with the backside resting on a miniature stool.
 Don't worry, it is more comfortable than it sounds - even if the knees have seen better days.
 Instead of allowing water to run over yourself as you clean considered wasteful in Japan - pour water over your body with a shallow plastic bucket provided by the sento.

 Shaving and brushing of teeth is allowed.
 Just make sure you wash away the gremlins afterwards.

 Once you've cleaned yourself entirely, ensuring that all the soap and shampoo have been rinsed away, it is safe to proceed to the range of baths for relaxation.
 What is particularly appealing about the sento is that each retains its own distinct character, which extends to the facilities on offer.